Lesson 4: Writing data

 -

-Insert queries are used to insert data.
-They comprise either an
+Insert clauses are used to insert data.
+They can be used alone, using just an

 insert

 clause.
-Insert queries are run using a data session and write transaction.insert # insert clause
+Inserts are run using write transactions (or in a schema transaction).insert # insert clause

 match # match clause insert # insert clause